Daniel-Geva/CS-180-Project-5/README.md

 #### LoginUserRequestPacket
 Once the user enters the username and password and clicks on the submit button to log in to the system, the client side connects with the server to send the information, process that information, and authenticates the identity of the user based on their inputs.
 #### QuizListRequestPacket
+Enables the client to request a list of quizzes.
+The list returned can be filtered by name, author, course, and all quizzes.
 #### QuizRequestPacket
+Requests a specific quiz.
+Can also be used when creating a new quiz to create that quiz.
+#### DeleteQuizRequestPacket
+If a quiz exists with the specified ID, deletes that quiz and all associated quiz submissions.
 #### RequestPacket

 #### UpdateUserRequestPacket